DanTCIM/ValAct_RAG/data/md/Product/2022-SOA-NonguaranteedElements.md

 c.
 Insurer's illustrated scale but with the NGEs reduced as follows:

-- $\quad$ Non-guaranteed credited interest at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used.
+- Non-guaranteed credited interest at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used.
 - All non-guaranteed charges, including but not limited to, term insurance charges, mortality and expense charges, at rates that are the average of the guaranteed rates and the rates contained in the illustrated scale used.

 Model Regulations are promulgated by the National Association of Insurance Commissioners (NAIC) for adoption by each state.
 Because insurance is generally regulated by states and not the federal government, Model Regulations provide a degree of uniformity from state to state regarding the rules and requirements insurers must follow.